 The measurements of each ingredient can be found in the recipe card at the end of this post.

-How to Make Easy Pinto Beans
+How to Make Canned Pinto Beans Taste Delicious

 I promised this recipe would be easy, so let me prove it!
 Here are the basic steps:

-- Add the pinto beans and water.
+- Combine: Add the pinto beans and water.

 Simple, right?!
 All of these instructions in full detail can be found in the recipe card at the end of this post.